How to tackle Soap Scum

 1 teaspoon of Citric Acid to 1 litre of water will make a solution with the same pH as Vinegar (around 2-2.5)

 Watch out for porous surfaces like stone as it can stain & etch.
 Do a small test patch in inconspicuous area, if safe go nuts!
-If not, then you need to turn to a supercharged cleaning paste.

 Use either Vinegar or Citric Acid solution in a spray bottle & spray the soap scummed surface.